septechx/septechx/README.md

 - 👋 Hi, I’m @Separatehhh23
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning tanstack start
+- 🌱 I’m currently learning zig
 - 💞️ I’m looking to collaborate on websites
 - 📫 How to reach me: sep@siesque.com